Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw2/report.md

 By default, `localign.py` takes `drosophila.fasta` and `human_gene.fasta` for input.

-## 3. Local Alignment Implementation
+## 4 and 7.
+Local Alignment Implementation
 I implemented local alignment in Python.
 The executable is `localign.py`.

 **Usage:**